chromato99/WiFi_Positioning_Server_go/README.md

 Main is written for the entry point when a client connects, and the main processing is written in the core module.
 In the result module, a struct containing result data and a priority queue used in the result list are defined.

+In addition, the server runs in an isolated container environment using docker, and it automatically builds and runs the server using docker compose.

 ### Run Server

 ```zsh